alxndr42/ansible-tor/README.md

 <tr>
   <td>tor_apparmor</td>
   <td>
-    Set to <tt>false</tt> to disable AppArmor, in case Tor is running in an LXC container. (<a href="https://trac.torproject.org/projects/tor/ticket/17754">Bug 17754</a>)
+    Use <tt>false</tt> to disable AppArmor, in case Tor is running in an LXC container. (<a href="https://trac.torproject.org/projects/tor/ticket/17754">Bug 17754</a>)
   </td>
 </tr>